bcgsc/pori/docs/repos.md

 ## Other Supporting Packages

 There are a number of packages that are split into separate projects so that they can be re-used across the other PORI projects.
-For example, the GraphKB parser is used by both the GraphKB API, the GraphKB Client, and the GraphKB data loaders.
+For example, the GraphKB parser is used by the GraphKB API, the GraphKB Client, and the GraphKB data loaders.

 <div class='projects' markdown='1'>